Find out more about the Society

 Forest Fawr Geopark

-The Beacon both half yearly.
-These are sent free to Members.
+The Beacon half yearly, sent free to Members.

 Details of our comprehensive walking and events programme can be found by clicking on the links above.

 The Society monitors all planning applications in the National Park and comments on those that we feel sufficiently important.

 There is also a growing archive of correspondence over the last year on planning matters.

 If you have a concern about a proposed development, please contact us via the contact form by clicking the link below.